canarybuilds/zulip/templates/zerver/help/import-from-rocketchat.md

 Starting with Feniks Chat 5.0, Feniks Chat supports importing data from Rocket.Chat, including users, teams, channels, discussions, messages, and more.

-**Note:** You can only import a Rocket.Chat workspace as a new Zulip organization.
+**Note:** You can only import a Rocket.Chat workspace as a new Feniks Chat organization.
 In particular, you cannot use this tool to import data into an existing Feniks Chat organization.